anantgupta129/Tweet-Emotion-Recogination-using-Tensorflow/README.md

 This is a dataset that can be used for emoton classification.
 It has already been preprocessed based on the approach described in
 [paper](https://www.aclweb.org/anthology/D18-1404/).
 It is also stored as a pandas dataframe and ready to be used in an NLP pipeline.
+The dataset has thousands of tweets each classified in one of 6 emotions.
+This is a multi class classification problem in the natural language processing domain, using TensorFlow as our machine learning framework.

+This dataset is great for starting NLP

 **PROGRAM STRUCTURE**
 1. Setup and Imports